2020 St. Louis Cardinals season

 The 2020 St. Louis Cardinals season was the 139th for the St. Louis Cardinals of the Major League Baseball (MLB), a franchise in St. Louis, Missouri.
-It was the 129th season for the Cardinals in the National League (NL), and their 15th at Busch Stadium III.
+It was the 129th season for the Cardinals in the National League, and their 15th at Busch Stadium III.
 They entered the season as defending NL Central champions.

 On March 12, 2020, MLB announced that because of the ongoing COVID-19 pandemic, the start of the regular season would be delayed by at least two weeks in addition to the remainder of spring training being cancelled.
 Four days later, it was announced that the start of the season would be pushed back indefinitely due to the recommendation made by the CDC to restrict events of more than 50 people for eight weeks.

 On June 23, commissioner Rob Manfred unilaterally implemented a 60-game season.
 Players reported to training camps on July 1 in order to resume spring training and prepare for a July 24 Opening Day.

 On July 1, 2020, it was announced the Cardinals would play the Chicago White Sox on August 13 in the inaugural MLB at Field of Dreams game, replacing the New York Yankees.
 The appearance in Dyersville, Iowa also replaces the team's canceled trip to London in June for a series with National League Central rivals, the Chicago Cubs.
 On August 3, MLB canceled the Field of Dreams game due to "logistical problems."

-The Cardinals made the expanded playoffs but lost to the San Diego Padres in the 2020 National League Wild Card Series.
+The Cardinals made the expanded playoffs but lost to the San Diego Padres in the NLWCS.
 The Cardinals suffered just their second winner-take-all game loss in the postseason over their last 10 winner-take-all postseason games played dating back to 2002 (2012 NLCS Game 7 being the other).

 Regular season

 On August 13, the New York Yankees and Chicago White Sox were scheduled to play the first ever MLB at Field of Dreams game in Dyersville, Iowa.
 But due to the pandemic and the MLB commissioner announcing the 60-game season and that the AL and NL will play against each other in the same division, the Yankees were taken off the match.
-On July 1, the MLB announced that the Cardinals will replace the Yankees in the game against the White Sox.
+On July 1, MLB announced that the Cardinals will replace the Yankees in the game against the White Sox.
 The game was subsequently postponed to August 12, 2021, with the White Sox' opponent once again being the Yankees.
 Also, on June 13–14, the Cardinals were supposed to play against the Chicago Cubs in the London Series.
 But that was also cancelled due to the pandemic.